palashkulsh/jira-cmd/README.md

     -i, --sprintId <sprintId>   Id of the sprint
     -j, --jql <jql>             Id of the sprint

+Explaining ~/.jira/config.json
+  * auth : here the basic authentication information is stored.
+You would need to change it if url of your jira is changed.
+  * custom_jql
+  * user_alias
+  * default_create
+  * edit_meta
+  * options

 Each command have individual usage help (using --help or -h)